Fundamentals of Implementation Science in Global Health

-- Identify the process of developing an effective marketing strategy
+- Explain the process of developing an effective social marketing strategy; and

-- Assess the incremental value of the marketing approach in health intervention development and execution
+- Assess the incremental value of social marketing strategies in health program development and execution.

-- Justify the need for an implementation science framework and summarize its main attributes.
+- Justify the need for an implementation science framework and summarize its main attributes; and

 - Apply appropriate public health methods and strategies to develop and implement successful, large-scale public health programs.